nihsuy/hack-the-local-treasure-server/README.md

 ## How to run

-1. Type the following command on your project root directory.
+Type the following command on the project root directory.
 Executable jar file is created under build/libs/.

 > \# gradle build

-2. Move to the directory which jar file is created.
+Move to the directory where the jar file is created.

 > \# cd build/libs

-3. Put db file.
+Put db file on the directory.

-4. Type the following command.
+Type the following command.

 > \# jar -jar [jar file name]

-5. Web api is served at http://localhost:9001
+Web api is served at http://localhost:9001

 ## How to run tests